MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-personal-app-or-tab.md

 ---
-title: Share-to-Teams from personal app or tab
+title: Share to Teams from personal app or tab
 description: Learn to add the Share in Teams embedded on your personal app or tab ms.topic: reference ms.localizationpriority: medium
-keywords: Share Teams Share-to-Teams
+keywords: Share Teams Share to Teams
 ---
-# Share-to-Teams from personal app or tab
+# Share to Teams from personal app or tab

 > [!NOTE]
-> Share-to-Teams is currently available only in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).
+> Share to Teams is currently available only in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).

 Share-to-Teams allows you to share the content from personal app or tab to other user or group or channel within Teams.
 You can select Share-to-Teams to launch the Share-to-Teams experience in a pop-up window.
 The pop-up window allows you to add other user or group or channel and to share the content.